smallriver0316/algorithm-collections/Sorting/README.md

-# Sort
+# Sorting

 ## Insertion Sort

-It sorts given an array in ascending order with insertion sort.
+It sorts a given array in ascending order with insertion sort.

 Furthermore, it outputs the rearranged array in the each process.